 Bring on the adventures around the world.

 Friday, December 26, 2008

 Cincinnati is a interesting city in on the Ohio River, about a five hour drive south of Chicago.
-It holds a special place in my heart, because it's my hometown.
-And it's architecture, for a city that begins its history from the late eighteenth century onward, is quite remarkable–and quite Victorian inspired.
-It's nice to be here now, visiting family.
+It holds a special place in my heart, as it's my hometown.
+Its architecture, for a city that begins its history from the late eighteenth century onward, is quite remarkable; quite Victorian inspired.
+It's nice to be here now with family.

 Sunday, December 21, 2008

 Oh Amsterdam.
 How strange is it that I actually live here?!
 I know the answer to that question: so much fun and oh so ever unexpected.
 I have accepted a position within a design studio here in the city; playing with words and pictures, each and everyday.
 My ultimate goal, is to learn the art of storytelling on the printed (and digital) page.
 I couldn't think of a more perfect step at this stage of my life.
 I fly to the USA on Tuesday morning, and I'm excited to see my family and friends.
 I miss them all.
 I never quite enjoy trans-Atlantic flights, although there is a large chance I am flying Business Class, which makes the whole trip much less painful: champagne, please?!
 America: here I come.

 Monday, December 1, 2008